 As with all my leather work, the leather is stained with the period correct vinegar and iron for a blue-black to dark brown finish.
 Mink oil is put on top of that.
 I have not aged this pouch in any way.
 The wrinkles in the leather are just from turning it.

-This pouch is sold, but the bespoke price for a similar pouch is $850 plus $25 shipping/insurance and the applicable Virginia sales tax if shipped to a Virginia resident.
+This pouch is sold, but the bespoke price for a similar pouch with a one of a kind embroidered insert is $950 plus $25 shipping/insurance and the applicable Virginia sales tax if shipped to a Virginia resident.

 This pouch (#38) is identical to the one above (#36) in all ways except for the fraktur insert.
 The insert is hand embroidered on natural cotton duck canvas using French made cotton embroidery floss.
 The design is entitled “The God of Peace and Love.”

 Photos of Pouch #38 are shown below.

 This hunting pouch (#40) was created just for my brother.
 He wanted the first bag I created above (#36), but spoke up a little too late.
 That bag went fast.
 The followup fraktur embroidery that I did wasn’t all that appealing to him.
 So, I created this one.
 It has a similar symbology to the first pouch with a single peacock, front and center, representing Christ as the human face of God.
 The three tulips represent the Trinity.
 I have just included a photo of the flap.
 The rest is pretty much the same as the bags above.

 Shown here is my version of a simple mid 18th Century shot pouch.
 It is a variant of my Early VA shot pouch which is based on an original Virginia shot pouch that was documented by Wallace Gusler in the December 2009 Muzzle Blasts(pp. 4-8) as well as a French and Indian War shot pouch documented in the Clash of Empires exhibition catalog (p.
 30).
 This pouch is much more like the Clash of Empires pouch.